-This pea and mint pesto pasta is from our growing adventures.
-It’s delicately minty, with pine nuts and almonds bringing texture, parmesan bringing salt cheesiness, and fresh garlic and lemon giving a satisfying kick.
+This pea and mint pesto pasta is delicately minty, with pine nuts and almonds bringing texture, parmesan bringing salt and savoury, and fresh garlic and lemon giving a satisfying kick.

 As the summer comes to a close, it's time for my final Grow Your Own update.